SmileyChris/django-countries/docs/usage/settings.md

 Controls whether to use common/friendly country names instead of official ISO 3166-1 names.

 When `True`, uses friendlier names like "Bolivia" instead of "Bolivia, Plurinational State of".
+See [ISO 3166-1 Country Name Formatting](../iso3166-formatting.md) for details on the official naming patterns.

 ```python
 # Use official ISO 3166-1 names